Get Started

 Getting started with Artillery Cloud

-• See and track load test runs in real-time
+• Monitor load test runs in real-time

-• Create custom charts and dashboards to help make sense of application-specific metrics
+• Create custom charts for application-specific metrics

-• Share tests with external stakeholders and other teams
+• Share tests with external stakeholders

 How it works